Exploratory Laparotomy CPT Code

 Afterward, she reports no urination and abdominal distension/tenderness/pain.
 This has never happened before.

-She denies fevers, chills, headache, changes in vision, chest pain, palpitations, SOB, n/v/d/c, arm or leg pain, numbness, tingling.
-Exam, CT, MRI revealed abnormal findings.
+She denies fevers, chills, headache, changes in vision, chest pain, palpitations, SOB, n/v/d/c, arm or leg pain, numbness, and tingling.
+The exam, CT, and MRI revealed abnormal findings.
 The Physician decides to do a surgical procedure Exploratory Laparotomy.

 Example 2

-A 29-year-old male with PMH obesity presents a lump at the peritoneal region to the ED.
-He reports that his pain is getting worse day by day, and today around 4 pm felt pain 10/10 on the left lower quadrant.
+A 29-year-old male with PMH obesity presents to the ED with a lump at the peritoneal region.
+He reports that his pain is getting worse daily, and today around 4 pm felt pain 10/10 on the left lower quadrant.

-When he took some medication for pain and issue did not get resolved.
-He reports that he suffers from anxiety and just wants to get it checked out.
+When he took some pain medication, the issue was not resolved.
+He reports that he suffers from anxiety and wants to get it checked out.

-The Physician did not find anything exam, but the patient’s situation is getting worse, and they plan to do an Exploratory laparotomy procedure.
+The Physician did not find anything exam, but the patient’s situation is worsening, and they plan to do an Exploratory laparotomy procedure.

 Example 3